taleinat/fuzzysearch/README.rst

 * Approximate sub-string searches

-* A single, simple function to use

-  * Chooses the fastest available search mechanism based on the given input
+* Two simple functions to use: one for in-memory data and one for files

+  * Fastest search algorithm is chosen automatically

-* Uses the Levenshtein Distance metric with configurable parameters
+* Levenshtein Distance metric with configurable parameters

   * Separately configure the max. allowed distance, substitutions, deletions and insertions

 * Advanced algorithms with optional C and Cython optimizations

+* Properly handles Unicode; special optimizations for binary data

 * Extensively tested